botvicky/microcreditchain-p2p/API_DOCUMENTATION.md

 ## 🔄 Backend Hooks & Triggers

-The project previously used Firebase Cloud Functions for event-driven logic.
-The current architecture handles these events inside the FastAPI backend or via background workers.
-Equivalent behaviors:
+The current architecture handles event-driven logic inside the FastAPI backend.
+Key behaviors:

-- onStatementUpload: when a file is uploaded to the backend `/uploads`, the backend can call the AI service `/analyze-pdf` to analyze and persist results.
+- **onStatementUpload**: When a file is uploaded to the backend `/uploads`, the backend can call the AI service `/analyze-pdf` to analyze and persist results.
-- onLoanApproved: when a loan application status changes to `approved`, the backend creates contracts and emits notifications to users (stored in the `notifications` table).
+- **onLoanApproved**: When a loan application status changes to `approved`, the backend creates contracts and emits notifications to users (stored in the `notifications` table).
-- onRepaymentMade: when a repayment is recorded, the backend updates loan balances, calculates commission, and logs financials.
+- **onRepaymentMade**: When a repayment is recorded, the backend updates loan balances, calculates commission, and logs financials.

 Administrative/analytics endpoints are available under `/admin/*` and are implemented as backend REST endpoints (see "Admin APIs" section).